derpyzza/derpyzza.github.io/src/240525-on-writing.md

 ---

-hello writing writing i am writing [1]
+hello writing writing i am writing [ i was bored one day so i decided to write something.
+Not knowing what to write, i just started vomitting words on the page.
+This is what came out, unedited ( or mostly unedited ).](_)

 people should write more often,